The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 To store: Place leftover cheesecake slices in an airtight container or individually wrapped in the fridge for up to 5 days.

 To freeze: Tightly wrap cheesecake slices in plastic and store in an airtight container.
 Freeze for up to 3 months.
-To serve, thaw overnight in the fridge and let sit at room temperature for 20-30 minutes.
+To serve, thaw overnight in the fridge and let sit at room temp for 20-30 minutes.

 A slice of Chocolate Cheesecake ready to be eaten